 The Worst Days to Fly

-If you're visiting a destination that attracts the college set, such as Cancun, Punta Cana or Nassau, but you're hell-bent on avoiding "bikini contests, wet T-shirt contests, male hardbody contests, porn stars, movie stars, rock stars, rap stars," as spring break in Panama City Beach, Florida is described on TripSmarter.com, here's a tip.
-Take a look at this chart on the TripSmarter site, which outlines the 2012 spring break dates for American colleges and universities.
+If you're visiting a destination that attracts the college set, such as Cancun, Punta Cana or Nassau, but you're hell-bent on avoiding "bikini contests, wet T-shirt contests, male hardbody contests, porn stars, movie stars, rock stars [and] rap stars," as spring break in Panama City Beach, Florida is described on TripSmarter.com, here's a tip.
+Take a look at this chart on the TripSmarter site, which outlines the spring break dates for American colleges and universities each year.
 Avoid planning your beach vacation around those dates -- unless, that is, you're down for a wild time.

-Peak Thanksgiving travel dates are pretty cut and dry year after year, as the holiday always falls on the fourth Thursday of November.
+Thanksgiving: Peak Thanksgiving travel dates are pretty cut and dried year after year, as the holiday always falls on the fourth Thursday of November.
 The period from Wednesday through Sunday around Thanksgiving wins the award for Busiest Travel Time of the Year.
-Most travelers are getting around by car, and according to BTS, just 5 to 6 percent of Thanksgiving travelers actually fly -- and that small percentage adds up to hundreds of thousands of fliers.

 The Best Days to Fly

-The next cheapest days of the week to fly are Tuesday and Saturday.
+Thursdays and Saturdays: The next cheapest days of the week to fly are Thursday and Saturday.
 Saturday might sound like a popular -- hence expensive -- day to fly.
-But in truth, most travelers prefer to come back from vacation on Sunday or even Monday.
-If you're eyeing a Saturday flight, however, watch out for weekend surcharges, which some airlines tack onto ticket prices for Friday, Saturday and Sunday departures.
+But in truth, most travelers prefer to come back from vacation on Sunday to maximize their time away.
+The most popular days for business travelers, meanwhile, are Monday and Friday.
+If you're eyeing a Saturday flight, watch out for weekend surcharges, which some airlines tack onto ticket prices for Friday, Saturday and Sunday departures.

-We've said it before and we'll say it again: ultimately, your best day to fly all depends on your airline.
-I see plenty of airfare sales that restrict discounted fly dates to Tuesdays and Wednesdays only (JetBlue, AirTran and Southwest like to do this) or Mondays through Thursdays.
-I've also seen those international fare sales that tack on weekend surcharges and require a Saturday night stay.
+We've said it before and we'll say it again: Ultimately, your best day to fly all depends on your route and your airline.
+I see plenty of airfare sales that restrict discounted dates to Tuesdays and Wednesdays only or Mondays through Thursdays.
+I've also seen international fare sales that tack on weekend surcharges and require a Saturday night stay.
 Airline, seasonality, current demand and a barrage of other factors can completely overthrow the Wednesday-is-cheapest rule ... which brings us to our next point.